Groups affiliated with us

 Policy

-The Trefoil Guild Council and Executive make policy decisions but are guided by decisions of Girlguiding’s Board of Trustees.
+The Trefoil Guild Council and Executive make policy decisions, but they’re guided by the decisions of Girlguiding’s Board of Trustees.

 Membership

-• Full membership - is open to anyone aged 18 or over who has been a member of Girlguiding or The Scout Association or who makes the Guide or Scout Promise.
+- Full membership - open to anyone aged 18 or over who has been a member of Girlguiding or The Scout Association or who makes the Guide or Scout Promise.

-• Associate membership - is open to anyone aged 18 or over who holds either a Leader’s or Scouter’s unit appointment or a Commissioner’s or Assistant Commissioners’s appointment in either Girlguiding or The Scout Association.
+- Associate membership - open to anyone aged 18 or over who holds either a Leader’s or Scouter’s unit appointment, or a Commissioner’s or Assistant Commissioner’s appointment in either Girlguiding or The Scout Association.

-• Affiliate membership - is open to anyone aged 18 or over who has not made the Guide or Scout Promise but who subscribes to the aims and principles of the two Associations.
+- Affiliate membership - open to anyone aged 18 or over who has not made the Guide or Scout Promise, but who subscribes to the aims and principles of the two Associations.

-Women and men who are members of The Trefoil Guild will have corporate membership of Girlguiding and also of WAGGGS without paying an extra subscription.
+People who are members of The Trefoil Guild will have corporate membership of Girlguiding and WAGGGS without paying an extra subscription.

 The Trefoil Guild has its own badge, range of clothing and magazine.